-Pathomation has a helpdesk (aka ticketing system), where you can file a ticket 24/7.
+Pathomation has an online helpdesk, where you can file a ticket 24/7.
 You can use this service for general inquiries, suggestions for product improvements but also for technical support in case you are experiencing problems with one of our products.

 Our customer service agents are available during our local business hours (8 AM – 5 PM CET).
 The customer service agent will respond to your ticket with an email.
 In your helpdesk account you can also track all ongoing and previous interactions.
 Our standard service level agreement aims for next business day resolution for critical problems and 5 business day resolution for non-critical problems.

 All your tickets will remain visible to you, so the helpdesk is also a great service to document and track your requests.